-While the Preferred Alternative would not result in significant adverse impacts to any resources that require mitigation, the following measures are recommended to further reduce unavoidable impacts:
+While the Preferred Alternative would not result in significant adverse impacts to any resources that require mitigation, the following minimization/proposed project components are recommended to further reduce unavoidable impacts:

 - Air Quality: Limit equipment idling times and implement fugitive dust and equipment exhaust controls. - Hazardous Materials, Solid Waste, and Pollution Prevention: Additional subsurface investigation may be implemented with the procedures to be outlined in the Soil and Groundwater Management Plan, which would be prepared prior to construction, for review by the NYSDOT and the Federal Aviation Administration. - In order to ensure the safety of on-site personnel during construction activities, air monitoring for VOC vapors will be conducted during soil excavation activities.
-The proposed air monitoring activities will be outlined in a Soil Vapor Monitoring Plan, or equivalent, prior to the start of excavation activities, and will be in compliance with all applicable NYSDEC, NYSDOH and OSHA regulations.
+The proposed air monitoring activities will be outlined in a Soil Vapor Monitoring Plan, or equivalent, prior to the start of excavation activities, and will be in compliance with all applicable NYSDEC, NYSDOH and OSHA regulations. - Noise Abatement Measures: The noise abatement programs were established in 1984 to reduce sound levels in the vicinity of the airport.
+The programs are voluntary efforts on the part of aircraft operators and in no way take precedence over Air Traffic Control